borekl/cvs-logwatcher/README.md

 In many parts of the configuration, following placeholders can be used:

 `%d` becomes '-dev' if running in development mode, otherwise ''
-`%D` temporary directory for non-TFTP files
-`%i` IP address local TFTP server is reachable on
-`%h` device hostname as given in the monitored logfile
+`%D` temporary directory for retrieved configurations `%h` device hostname as given in the monitored logfile
 `%H` same as `%h` but without domain
 `%P` prompt, this can be set within a chat script and used to match system prompt